Systematic Assessment of Fuzzers using Mutation Analysis: Technical Background

 \subsubsection{Residual Defects}

-One of the main reasons for using \mua is that it provides the best estimate for \emph{residual defects}---the number of defects that remain in a program after testing is completed and all found defects have been fixed~\cite{gopinath2022mutation, ahmed2016can}, i.e., the \emph{residual defects} are those that have not been found (and fixed).
-Undetected faults that mirror a mutation (a single incorrect token) are accounted for with our \mua based approach, as all mutations are applied to a program exhaustively.
-The larger and more complex types of faults are also subsumed by these mutations due to \textit{coupling effect} hypothesis (see \Cref{sec:mua}).
-That is, the number of mutants that remain undetected tracks the number of defects that remain undetected (residual defects) closely, and can be considered a \emph{true ordinal measure}~\cite{gopinath2022mutation,tao2011introduction} of the number of residual defects in a program.
+One of the main reasons for using \mua is that it provides the best estimate for the number of \emph{residual defects}.
+The residual defects are defects that remain in a program after testing is completed and all found defects have been fixed~\cite{gopinath2022mutation, ahmed2016can}.
+Undetected faults that mirror a mutation (a single incorrect token) are accounted for with our approach, as all mutations are applied to a program exhaustively.
+The larger and more complex types of faults are also subsumed by these mutations due to the \textit{coupling effect} hypothesis (see \Cref{sec:mua}).
+That is, the number of mutants that remain undetected tracks the number of residual defects closely and can be considered a \emph{true ordinal measure}~\cite{gopinath2022mutation,tao2011introduction} of the number of residual defects in a program.

-We also note that the residual defect density can be estimated from the number of mutants found using statistical estimation tools such as \emph{population estimation}~\cite{pezze2008software} and \emph{species richness} estimation as suggested by B\"ohme~\cite{bohme2019assurances}.
+We also note that the residual defect density can be estimated from the number of mutants found using statistical estimation tools, such as \emph{population estimation}~\cite{pezze2008software} and \emph{species richness} estimation as suggested by B\"ohme~\cite{bohme2019assurances}.